ishmandoo/extinction-gd/.ipynb_checkpoints/README-checkpoint.md

 - GravityBody
     - is_massive: whether it produces gravity
     - is_reactive: whether it reacts to gravity
     - can_flyby: whether it ignores the massive body when overlapping.
-Ships do not crash
+Ships do not necessarily cras
+    - "Body" collision shape outside of Areas!
+    - Areas
+        - Drag area
+            - Slowing due to atmosphere or perspective.
+        - Surface / Volume / Collider
+            - sub-area of the drag area
+            - Crash even for flyby

 - Gravity (Control node)
     - collect massive_bodies and reactive_bodies
     - calculate potential and acceleration